CrouchingJahi/Cyril/README.md

 ## To Do
 * Sorting screen, where you can sort your current transactions or finish working on previous uploads
+* Scheduling screen, to handle any recurring expenses that aren't tracked via bank statements (payroll deductions)
 * DB - Auto inc won't work well with deletions
 * Create dedicated svg for bullet points, radio buttons, checkmarks
 * Create coin icon
-* Create coin flipping SVG animation for loading
+* Create coin rolling SVG animation for loading
 * Settings - Need to figure out best way to update new view of transactions after adding or deleting
 * CategoryDisplay - Fancify and add animations
 * Check D3 collapsible tree as interface for CategoryDisplay